OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network

-\textbf{Visualization of Language-Aware Detection} Lastly, Figure~\ref{fig:viz} shows qualitative visualization of language-aware OD.
-By inputting different tasks, e.g. [Sandwich, Tobacco Pipe] vs. [Lighter, Bottle], OmDet can dynamically adapt its object localization and classification conditioned on the given task.
+Lastly, we conducted qualitative visualizations to showcase the effectiveness of our proposed language-aware object detection model in accurately localizing and labeling objects based on natural language inputs (Figure~\ref{fig:viz}).
+By inputting different tasks, e.g., [Sandwich, Tobacco Pipe] vs. [Lighter, Bottle], OmDet can dynamically adapt its object localization and classification conditioned on the given task.
 Figure~\ref{fig:viz} visualizes the intermediate output at each stage of the MDN block.
 We found that the model learns to place its proposal boxes as the whole image for the initial stage and quickly narrows its focus from the initial whole-image boxes to the objects of interest quickly in 2-3 steps in a top-down search manner.
-The later stage output continues to refine its output and confidence scores (e.g. with less duplicated bounding boxes and more certain confidence).
+The later stage output continues to refine its output and confidence scores (e.g., with less duplicated bounding boxes and more certain confidence).